OKEAMAH/Git/docs/alpha/smart_rollups.rst

 type (defined at origination time).
 Any Layer 1 smart contract can perform a transfer to this address with a payload of this type.
 This transfer is realized as an internal message pushed to the rollups inbox.
-Any tickets in the transfer payload are immediately set by and for the Layer 1 as being owned by the rollup address.
-The kernel uses these tickets as it sees fit.
+Any tickets in the payload are immediately set by and for the Layer 1 as being owned by the rollup.
+All rollup sees the transfer as internal messages, but only the rollup owning the tickets can transfer them in the Layer 1, using an **outbox** message.

 Finally, after the application of the operations of the Tezos block, the Layer 1 pushes one final internal message “End of